Cold and injured: Motor vehicle accidents in the winter

 Some departments even have organized snowmobile or “snow cat” vehicle approaches to major snow events.
 Multiple trauma patients from downhill skiing accidents have long benefitted from rapid transport using those vehicles, and ski patrol members may offer local expertise at packaging cold trauma patients.

-When faced with the likelihood of a severe winter weather event, regional EMS and emergency department leaders will need to communicate to insure the integrity of the emergency system.
+When faced with the likelihood of a severe winter weather event, regional EMS and emergency department leaders will need to communicate to ensure the integrity of the emergency system.
 EMS incident action plans developed with hospitals may include the need to remove all patients to the closest emergency department (regardless of its trauma status), identify those hospitals that have active rewarming capability, and ensure that larger supplies of sheets, towels, and blankets may be needed to re-supply those used in patient care.

 Hospitals should plan to address cold stress on emergency personnel with warmed blankets and beverages.
 In addition to motor vehicle trauma, winter weather will also change other patient loads, including more patients with carbon monoxide exposure, falls, acute cardiac events, and burns.